 As previously mentioned, there’s a cost inherent with the maintenance and upkeep of your site.
 Time = Money.
 So if you or your developers are spending time updating, performing backups or general maintenance, working out integrations etc., this carries a cost.

-Setup and ease of use
+Setup and ease-of-use

 There’s a larger learning curve to use Wordpress, especially if using core functionality provided by different plugins that have different user interfaces.